How To Strum The Guitar

 Welcome to video seven in the Beginner Guitar Quick-Start Series.
 In this lesson, we’re going to go through how to use your picking hand to properly strum the guitar.
 This will help you make sure your practice is efficient, reduce the risk of injury, and help your progress through future lessons.

-I’m using a pick for the strumming in this video, but you don’t have to use one if you don’t have one or don’t want to use one.
-You can use your thumb and your index finger instead to strum the strings.
-I do recommended trying a pick out, but it’s up to you.
+I’d recommend you use a pick.
+But if you don’t have one you can use your thumb and your index finger instead to strum the strings.
 Some of things covered in this lesson are subjective, like how to grip the pick and the angle to strum at.

-We’re going to start our strumming off with some downstrokes, and if you don’t know any chords yet, that’s okay.
+Downstrokes: We’re going to start our strumming off with some downstrokes, and if you don’t know any chords yet, that’s okay.
 You can just mute the strings.
 Hold the pick in your hand with your preferred grip at the angle you prefer, and remember the analogy to use your wrist.
 Strum downwards through all six strings using downstrokes.
-Keep trying this over again, and if you need to pause the video, that’s just fine.
+Keep trying this over again, until you feel comfortable.

-Once you’re comfortable with your downstrokes, it’s time to learn upstrokes as well.
+Upstrokes: Once you’re comfortable with your downstrokes, it’s time to learn upstrokes as well.
 Remembering all the same tips, strum through the strings using an upstroke.
 Often newer guitar players think they need to upstroke through all six strings, but that’s not really true.
-You’ll notice in the video that as I play a G chord, which uses all six strings, I only hit the top three to five strings with my upstroke.
+Hitting only 3 or 5 strings is totally okay, and will help you to develop your own sound.

-You’ll need to develop a technique where you’re always adjusting the pick, because the pick will move a bit when you’re constantly strumming.
-When I play guitar, I keep making micro-adjustments to make sure the pick doesn’t fly out of my hands.
+Adjusting The Pick: You’ll need to develop a technique where you’re always adjusting the pick, because the pick will move a bit when you’re constantly strumming.
+When you’re playing, keep making micro-adjustments to make sure the pick doesn’t fly out of your hands.

 In the next lesson, we’ll go over your first two guitar chords as well as some tips on how to keep your chords clean and free from buzzing.
-If you have any questions about strumming, you can ask them in the comments below.
+If you have any questions about strumming, don't hesitate to contact us.Next Lesson - Your First Guitar Chords